Moscow, Idaho: 2010 to present

 Moscow is known internationally as the location of Christ Church and its associated ministries: Canon Press and New Saint Andrews College, as well as Logos School.
 Crawford Gribben suggests that Moscow is "America's most postmillennial town", since the town's two explicitly postmillennial congregations (Christ Church and Trinity Reformed Church), make up about 10% of the town's permanent population.
+People, businesses, and institutions associated with Christ Church have acquired a significant amount of property on and around Main Street.

 In the early morning hours of November 13, 2022, four University of Idaho students were stabbed to death in an off-campus rented home in Moscow by an attacker using a Ka-Bar knife.
-On December 30, 28-year-old Bryan C. Kohberger, a PhD candidate at the Washington State University, was arrested and charged with four counts of murder and one count of felony burglary, after his DNA was linked to the crime scene.
+On December 30, 28-year-old Bryan C. Kohberger, a PhD candidate at Washington State University, was arrested and charged with four counts of murder and one count of felony burglary, after his DNA was linked to the crime scene.
 He initially pleaded not guilty, before changing his plea to guilty in July 2025, to avoid the death penalty.
 Kohberger was subsequently sentenced to four consecutive life sentences without the possibility of parole and an additional 10 years for burglary.